-- Solid woods like oak, maple and cherry are beautiful, durable and can be stained or dyed to a desired finish or tone.
+- Solid woods like oak, maple and cherry are beautiful and durable.
+They can be stained or dyed to a desired finish or tone.

-- Laminates are made out of long-lasting, low-maintenence synthetic materials.
+- Laminates are made of long-lasting, low-maintenence synthetic materials.

-- Cast polymers feature cultured marble, onyx and granite designs that resist stains and are easy to clean but not repair.
+- Cast polymers feature cultured marble, onyx and granite designs.
+These resist stains and are easy to clean but difficult to repair.

 - Ceramic tile is durable, easy to clean, moisture-resistant and requires periodic sealing.